Uh oh, it's Flea, Tick & Foxtail

 Here's what the dogs looked like before their groom.
 Click image to see what what they looked like after their makeover by Carol's Pet Grooming.

 |Click on any of the "Before" images to view their Before and After groom.|

 To care for and maintain your dog between professional grooming sessions,

-Note: The last three dogs in the gallery were neglected by their owners and were severely matted or worse.
+Note: The last couple of dogs in the gallery were neglected by their owners and were severely matted or worse.
 Depending on the breed, dogs should typically be groomed every 6-10 weeks.
 If not properly maintained, the dog's fur can become matted (tangled), often getting so tight as to pull the skin, which is painful for the dog.